koopmann/bcl-convert-service/README.md

 ```

 ### Step 2: Download the `bcl-convert` RPM
 Download the `bcl-convert` RPM for CentOS from the Illumina website and place it in the same directory as the `Dockerfile`.
-Ensure the RPM file name matches the environment variable `BCL_CONVERT_RPM` in the `.env` file.
+Ensure the RPM file name matches the one given in the  `Dockerfile` file.

 ### Step 3: Create the `.env` File
 Create a `.env` file in the root directory of the project with the following content: